 When you are embarking on any kind of change for your financial brand, regardless of the degree it is critical to get a good understanding of where your brand fits into the industry landscape.
 One of the most recognized tools to create this view is the SWOT analysis.
-We often get asked questions about how to properly conduct the process, and to that end we have provided a detailed description and a worksheet.
+We often get asked questions about how to properly conduct the process, and to that end, we have provided a detailed description.
 We hope this helps to clarify the process and welcome your feedback and questions.

 The ThinkBlink™ SWOT Process

-The first step consists of a 360-degree review in which it is important to explore everything that is known, tried, tested, researched and true.
+The first step consists of a 360-degree review in which it is important to explore everything that is known, tried, tested, researched, and true.
 Knowing your competition and identifying your strengths and weaknesses can be your best advantage.
 It is important not to rule out any ideas.
-In order to generate one good idea, it is essential to have lots of ideas and put them in multiple categories to provoke thought – refinement can come later.
+To generate one good idea, it is essential to have lots of ideas and put them in multiple categories to provoke thought – refinement can come later.
 In this way, the SWOT analysis supports a valuable examination once you begin to honestly assess.

 Audit and Information Gathering